rodartha/ColorPalette/README.md

 ```

 # Using the tool:
-To use this tool place whatever image you want to analyze in the main ColorPallete folder and type the following:
+To use this tool place whatever image you want to analyze in the main ColorPalette folder and type the following:
 ```
 ./bin/run EXAMPLE_IMAGE.jpg NUM_COLORS
 ```